irihojaphet/Alx_DjangoLearnLab/social_media_api/README.md

 - User Registration with token generation
 - User Login with token authentication
 - User Profile Management (GET, PUT, PATCH)
+- Post Creation and Management (CRUD operations)
+- Comment System for Posts
+- Pagination and Filtering for Posts
 - Token-based Authentication using Django REST Framework
+- Permission-based Access Control (users can only edit/delete their own content)

 ## Project Structure